APPROVED WEIGHING MACHINES

 With a cheaper balance (calibrated for use at one location) check it whenever it is moved.
 If you work at fairs and markets, that includes moving to a new venue, it also includes moving the balance from one side of the stall to the other.
 Even if the balance lives on a shop counter and is never moved (not even by a few inches) it is wise to check it every few weeks.
 To check it, buy a weight, any weight that is near (or at) the top of the balance’s range.
 Switch the balance on, place the weight on the platform, check the reading.
 It really is no more complicated than that.
 Although the instruction manual will tell you how to recalibrate the balance if you are getting incorrect readings, you cannot do this – this feature is disabled when the balance is approved, you must send it back to us for recalibration.
 There's a 2-page booklet you can download, the first page is about DIY calibration of non-approved scales, see page 2 for details of when an approved scale might need to be recalibrated.

 An approved balance is not likely to need recalibrating from one year to the next unless it is mis-treated.
 Do not overload it, do not allow anyone to ‘bounce their hand’ on it.
 If transported, do not pack it with any pressure on the weighing platform.
-Do not store anything on the weighing platform, not even a pen or a receipt book.
+Do not store anything on the weighing platform, not even a pen or a notebook.
 An approved balance is expensive, look after it!

 APPROVED WEIGHING MACHINES - CALIBRATE OR REPAIR?